 HEATHER TUACH started playing cello over 30 years ago as a Suzuki student in Newfoundland, Canada.
-Heather went on to study at Memorial University of Newfoundland, McGill University in Montreal, the International Menuhin Music Academy in Switzerland and at Stony Brook University, New York, where she completed a Doctorate of Music in 2009.
+Heather went on to study at the Memorial University of Newfoundland, McGill University in Montreal, the International Menuhin Music Academy in Switzerland and at Stony Brook University, New York, where she completed a Doctorate of Music in 2009.

 Throughout her career, Heather has taught students of all ages and levels and has more than 15 years of experience as a teacher.